top of page

 My intake paperwork for VO2 testing is comprehensive, asks current and past medical history, medications and supplements used, and qualifier questions.
 I'm happy to help you determine if VO2 Max testing, or a submaximal test, is right for you.
 And, I recommend consulting with your physician before doing a VO2 Max test.

 It is important to know that some medications may affect metabolic and vascular health.
-While taking these may not be a contraindication for VO2 Max testing (please confirm this with your doctor), they may affect the results of the VO2 Max test.
+While taking these may not be a contraindication for VO2 Max testing (please confirm this with your doctor), they may affect the results of the VO2 Max or RMR tests.
 These medications may include but not be limited to antipsychotics (atypical), glucocorticoids, antidepressants, diabetes medications, lipid lowering agents, GLP-1s, diuretics, beta-blockers, NSAIDs, vasoconstrictors, immunosuppressants, calcium-channel blockers, and aspirin.

 For a VO2 Max test, it is ideal that you will be well rested, nourished, and hydrated.
 Heavy meals should be avoided within 2 hours of a test.
 Alcohol, coffee, and other stimulants should also be avoided well before a test.
 Proper attire and shoes should be worn.